jacobdbrown4/jacob_brown/_pages/log.md

   * typed up research proposal paper
   * began reading paper about DWC
 * **Tuesday**:
-  * added display_info.py to examples that contains 3 functions to help display netlist information.
+  * added display_info.py to examples - it contains 3 functions to help display netlist information.
 I originally added them to minimal.py but then took them off and did this instead
   * added a little more explanation to some of the example functions as well to explain the part I added (the functions to print the netlist hierarchy or libraries and definitions before and after to show it working)
   * experimented with pytest
   * finished and submitted research proposal